lpelczar/Java-OOP-Forum/README.md

 Don't worry, we will deal only with the basic structure this time:

-1. Clone the base repo
+1. Clone the base repo, make sure you push all your changes at the end!
 1. Create 3 classes: `Category`, `Post`, `Tag`
    - When we create a `Category`, we pass its name to it
    - When we create a `Post`, we must pass its title, textual content and author's name to it.
 It automatically sets its URL.
 The URL is the title converted to lowercase, spaces are converted to `-` (minus) signs, then every non-alphanumeric character is stripped (so only leave the`[a-z0-9\-]` characters).
 Example: [https://stackoverflow.com/questions/109383/sort-a-mapkey-value-by-values-java](https://stackoverflow.com/questions/109383/sort-a-mapkey-value-by-values-java)